sauravtdi/assgn4fth/README.md

 ## Description

 This application showcases use of django webframework to create an application for logging users periods of activity.
-Logs are stored in `user` and `activity_period` tables of the database.
+Logs are stored in `activity_period` table which share a foreign key with `user` table of the database.
 It also has a built in program based on django custom management command to populate the database with some dummy data.
 Finally, it has an api to serve the log data in json format.
+Simulation of activities such as creating users and their corressponding activity periods can be done through a web interface, access of which is provided to only admin and staff users.

 ### Prerequisites